 - Quickly addressing effects on utilities, transportation, and government services

 - Assessing damage and prioritizing recovery needs

 - Managing the financial strain of damage and recovery costs

 While it’s likely that you already have some plans in place for responding to an adverse event, many municipalities find out too late that their insurance coverage has changed over time, response plans have slowly become outdated, or there are other gaps in their emergency preparedness.
 Regular review of these plans is essential, and many municipalities benefit from a careful legal review of insurance coverage and response plans.

 For more information about what your municipality or government agency can do to strengthen its emergency response and recovery plans, consult with our experienced legal team today.
 We focus on full-service support for large and complicated claims—before, after, and during an unexpected emergency.

 Regular news, information, and updates are just a click away.
-Learn more about the Voss Law Firm by connecting with us on Facebook or subscribing to our informative monthly newsletter.
+Learn more about the Voss Law Firm by connecting with us on Facebook.